IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv-wc.md

 ### {PackageGrids}

 * `rowSelectionChanging` event arguments are changed.
-    - Now the `oldSelection`, `newSelection`, `added` and `removed` collections no longer consist of the row keys of the selected elements when the grid has set a primaryKey, but now in any case the row data is emitted.
+Now, the `oldSelection`, `newSelection`, `added` and `removed` collections no longer consist of the row keys of the selected elements when the grid has set a primaryKey, but now in any case the row data is emitted.
 * When the grid is working with remote data and a primary key has been set, the selected rows that are not currently part of the grid view will be emitted for a partial row data object.
 * When selected row is deleted from the grid component `rowSelectionChanging` event will no longer be emitted.
 * The `onGroupingDone` event has been renamed to `groupingDone` to not violate the no on-prefixed outputs convention.